appletreeisyellow/cracking-the-coding-interview/README.md

-# cracking-the-coding-interview
-Rewrite the solutions from the book *Cracking the Coding Interview 189 Programming Questions and Solutions 6th Edition* in JavaScript.
+#JavaScript solutions to *Cracking the Coding Interview, 6th Edition*